What You Expect to See At Our Farm

 You can visit during farm hours, see below or the bottom of every website page for our hours.
 Tour available June, July and August at 11 am on Saturdays.
 You will learn about our farm, how to grow lavender and when to harvest.
 You also meet the famous donkeys of the farm.
 Taste of lavender at end of tour. $5, a ticket is needed for farm tour only.

 We share our lavender fields and gardens with nature enthusiasts during business hours.
 Please do not visit our farm outside of business hours.
 For everyone’s safety please respect the closed signs and do not drive up driveway without permission.
+Please keep your pets at home.
 Thank you.

 Bloom information: English Lavender typically blooms middle of June into July.
 The best time to see the French Lavender in color/full bloom mid-summer (July) .
 We harvest our English lavender for culinary.
 Dry and distill our French lavender for dried flower bouquets and our lavender essential oil which we use in our products that can be found in our Farm Store.
 As the season progresses there is less lavender flowers on the plants due to harvesting before the flowers dry on the plants.
 We typically have lavender flowers on the plant somewhere on the farm during the summer season.
 Our 2021 Lavender crop has been harvested.